DariaBogdan/test/instruction.md

 <img src='333.PNG' width=500 height=400>

 Then you will see new fields.
-You have to fill fields 'Source port' and 'Destination' click button 'Add'.
-After this new line should appear in.
+You have to fill fields 'Source port' and 'Destination'.

 <img src='444.PNG' width=500 height=400>